Acuant/iOSSDKV11/README.md

 1. Configure the application to detect NFC Tags.
 Add "Near Field Communication" Capability to the target app under Signing and Capability in Xcode.
 Then, add "NFCReaderUsageDescription" key to the Info.plist of the app.
 For more info, please look at "Configure the App to Detect NFC Tags" on https://developer.apple.com/documentation/corenfc/building_an_nfc_tag-reader_app.

+1. Add "ISO7816 application identifiers for NFC Tag Reader Session" key with "A0000002471001" as item value in application info.plist.

 1. AcuantEchipPackage must be initialized in the previous step.

+1. This feature is only available in iOS version 13.
+You will need to use the @available attribute to use methods inside module.

 1. Create an instance of Acuant Reader.
 Make sure this object does not get disposed while reading.